rayraycano/rayraycano.github.io/_posts/2016-05-18-PPPPP(EWCNNs).markdown

 A couple of versions of tensorflow were out there to use, the newest being 0.8, which the Cifar10 tutorial was written in.
 So naturally I wanted to use that one.
 Once I got the hang of using an EC2 image, which was moderately straightforward, I jumped into pip installing TF .8 onto a micro T2 instance, which is basically just a low power computer that Amazon gives out 750 free hours for when you sign up.
 It seemed to run to just fine.
 Woo!
 We're rolling.

 Now, I wanted to run the GPU optimized code.
 Uh oh.
 Turned out, the Amazon GPU instances came with CUDA 6.5 preloaded.
 TF needed CUDA 7.0.
 So on I went attempting to update the CUDA and cuDNN drivers.
-After a day of failing to successfully install, I decided to surf the interwebs for other options (Note, I was able to successfully instill at a later time, however, that was a bit later in the game and it took a bit of time to do all the instillations).
+After a day of failing to successfully install, I decided to surf the interwebs for other options (Note, I was able to successfully install at a later time, however, that was a bit later in the game and it took a bit of time to do all the installations).
 I started looking through message boards that had the same issues I was having and found [this][mess-board] message board with everything needed for TF 0.7, running with Python3.
 Praise the lord for the person who made this [public ami][public-ami].

 This made things easy, though I did lose a bit of functionality by using 0.7 instead of 0.8 (most notably the summary writer and a new batch normalization routine).
 Regardless I was finally able to run the tensorflow exmample.